I have an Android

 and only use it for web browsing when I am out, and need to Google something.
 That doesn't happen very often.
 When I'm at home, I use my PC instead.

 Android smartphone shipments now dwarf those of Apple's iPhone, yet Apple's iOS still accounts for the vast majority of mobile web traffic, as reported by The Register.
-This gaping void between Android adoption and Android-based web browsing, however, isn't cause to ponder whether it's "time to conclude that Android gadgets are …
+This gaping void between Android adoption and Android-based web browsing, however, isn't cause to ponder whether it's "time to conclude that Android gadgets …

 and only use it for web browsing when I am out, and need to Google something.
 That doesn't happen very often.
 When I'm at home, I use my PC instead.